-This feature is used to detect an open circuit condition when a conductor breaks or a mal-operation occurs in phase segregated switchgear.
+Used to detect an open circuit condition when a conductor breaks or a mal-operation occurs in phase segregated switchgear.

 There will be little or no fault current and so overcurrent elements will not detect the condition.
 However the condition can be detected because there will be a high content of NPS (unbalance) current present.